mohsen-partisan/customer-segmentation/README.md

 # customer-segmentation
 A project to identify clusters of customers.
 I used a dataset of mall customers.
-First, i analyzed data using data statistics and data visualization teqniques.
+First, I analyzed data using data statistics and data visualization techniques.

 ![Alt text](/img/data_statistics.png?raw=true "Statistic Analysis: ")